bryanjwong/trinket/README.md

 Finally, the map view uses the Google Maps API to give us a visual representation of different events, like where we collected our Trinkets or where we completed various objectives.

 As mentioned earlier, we used Google Firebase cloud functions to implement all of our backend game logic.
 This saved much valuable time, as we didn't have to spend time making a true API layer.
-We created functions that responded to changes in our database, such that the HikerHelper device could trigger them.
-For example, after the HikerHelper marks an objective as complete, the Firebase function will add it to the list of completed objectives, grant the associated rewards, and replace it with a new objective.
+We created functions that responded to changes in our database, such that the TrinketTracker device could trigger them.
+For example, after the TrinketTracker marks an objective as complete, the Firebase function will add it to the list of completed objectives, grant the associated rewards, and replace it with a new objective.
 Some other Firebase functions we wrote are:
 - A function that handles Trinket level-ups and evolving
 - A function that rerolls objectives when pointed to by an HTTP request